 This guide covers social landlords’ responsibilities for fire safety in residential premises, including individual homes, purpose-built blocks of flats and sheltered housing.
 It does not cover property protection or insurance requirements in the case of fire.

-Q. What are the Government’s proposals for the national Building Safety Regulator?
+Q. What are the Government’s proposals for a Building Safety Regulator?

-Q. When will these proposals come into force?
+Q. When will these new fire safety proposals come into force?

 Q. Will Building Regulations Part B be changed?

 A. Yes and Amendments to Approved Document B (2019 edition), volumes 1 and 2 were published on 20 May 2020 and came into force in England on 26 November 2020.
 For new buildings they require sprinklers in every flat and wayfinding signage in blocks of flats with a storey 11 metres or more above ground level.
 The main change is a re-wording of paragraph 7.4 in Approved Document B, Volume 1, that replaces the 30m height with 11m.
 Table B4 for minimum periods of fire resistance has been updated in both volumes 1 and 2 to include the new category of ‘up to 11’ metres.